 It is constructed from hi-tech polyethylene and proven to be 15 times stronger than the first one.
 They’re considerably safer than the steel cable.

 The less weight and high flexibility make it much safer and easier to handle the rope than the steel cable.
 Also, it won’t develop the burrs, which makes it safer to handle without gloves.
 But if you use it without care, this will cause knots.

 Synthetic rope is even mandatory in many big sanctioned off-road events.
-They’re 4 times lighter in weight than steel cable and doesn’t store energy like the steel cable.
-So, if the cable break, it’s not projectile like the steel cable.
+They’re 4 times lighter in weight than steel cable and don't store kinetic energy like the steel cable does.
+So, if the cable breaks, it will not snap as powerfully as a steel cable does.

 Though the synthetic winch rope has a higher breaking strength, it is breakable.
 But if a rope breaks, you can repair it in the field with proper braiding techniques.

 So, if synthetic rope offers you a lot of excellent features, why would you run for steel cable?
 Well, it has some downsides too.